hyperschedule/hyperschedule-api/README.md

 ## Hyperschedule scraper

+**Warning: README has not yet been updated to reflect major architectural changes.**

 This repository contains a Python webapp which scrapes information from the [Claremont Colleges course catalog][portal] and exposes it via a faster and more usable JSON API.